 A parent or professional working with the child such as a speech therapist or representative from a school may request an EHCP.
-Once an EHCP has been sought the local authority has six weeks to agree to this.
-The maximum time for the whole process to be completed is 20 weeks.

 On receipt or arrival of a child with an EHCP, the EHCP will be discussed with parents and relevant teaching staff in a meeting format and action for delivery of the statutory requirements explored, including the provision of support needed from external agencies.